How to improve employee management (2024 edition)

 Why is employee management important?

 Good employee management positively impacts staff turnover and retention rates.
-Since 2 of the 4 most common reasons Australian workers leave a job are poor leadership and a lack of career progression, it’s easy to see why employee management is so important.
+Since the top three reasons New Zealand workers leave a job are influenced by poor leadership and a lack of career progression, it’s easy to see why employee management is so important.

 The key components of employee management